 The school endeavours to maintain effective working relationships with parents and carers through regular correspondence and parent/teacher consultations.
-Parent helpers are encouraged throughout the school.
 Parents are seen as partners in the educational process, utilising their skills and knowledge to contribute to how best to help their child.
-The identification of SEN may be alarming to some parents but the most effective provision may be when parents are confident and open in their partnership with the school.
+The identification of SEN may be alarming to some parents, but the most effective provision may be when parents are confident and open in their partnership with the school.